SDSU HealthLINK Center for Transdisciplinary Health Disparities Research

-Serves as the hub for minority health and health disparities research at the Center, including basic biomedical, behavioral, clinical, and population health research.
+Serves as the hub to advance health in all communities at the Center, including basic biomedical, behavioral, clinical, and population health research.
 The team oversees five groups that each specialize in an area of research—biomedical methods, measurement methods, health sensor methods, intervention methods, and data analytic methods.
 Each group is developing resources and services that will facilitate research at SDSU.

 Kristen “Kristi” Wells, MPH, MPI, PhD